budimanjojo/home-cluster/README.md

 This repository _is_ my home Kubernetes cluster in a declarative state.
 [Flux](https://github.com/fluxcd/flux2) watches my [cluster](./cluster/) directory and makes the changes to my cluster based on the YAML manifests.

-The variables and inventory file used to provision my kubespray cluster can be found in my [ansible-playbooks repository](https://github.com/budimanjojo/ansible-playbooks).

 Feel free to open a [Github issue](https://github.com/budimanjojo/home-cluster/issues/new/choose) if you have any questions.